 Named for the mission San Antonio de Valero – the original name of the Alamo – Valero Energy Corporation was created on Jan.
 1, 1980, as the corporate successor of LoVaca Gathering Company, a subsidiary of the Coastal States Gas Corporation.
 Valero is the direct result of a $1.6 billion settlement approved unanimously in 1978 by the Texas Railroad Commission, the state's natural gas regulatory agency, which ended more than six years of litigation brought against Coastal by its municipal gas customers.

 Valero's natural-gas transportation business diversified in the mid-1980s when the company purchased a 50 percent interest in a Corpus Christi, Texas, refinery owned by Saber Energy.
 The operation began as nothing more than a vacuum unit and crude unit on a humble plot of land near the Corpus Christi Ship Channel.
 But in the years that followed, Valero assembled its "Refinery of the Future," and through its subsidiaries added more refineries starting in 1997, with 15 plants today.
-Through these acquisitions, the company also branched into retail and wholesale markets, and today supplies independently owned wholesale outlets carrying the Valero, Diamond Shamrock, Shamrock and Beacon brands in the United States; Ultramar in Canada; and Texaco in the United Kingdom and Ireland.
+Through these acquisitions, the company also branched into wholesale markets, and today supplies independently owned wholesale outlets carrying its brands in the United States, Canada, the United Kingdom, Ireland and Mexico.

-Today, Valero proudly has a workforce of about 10,000 employees and a refining throughput capacity of approximately 3 million barrels per day, making it the world's largest independent refiner -- tops among refiners that don't also drill for oil.
+Today, Valero proudly has a workforce of about 10,000 employees and a refining throughput capacity of approximately 3.2 million barrels per day, making it the largest global independent petroleum refiner -- tops among refiners not engaged in oil exploration.
 The company ranks No. 32 on the current Fortune 500 list, and is still based in its hometown of San Antonio.
-Valero is also a leading ethanol producer with 11 ethanol plants in the Midwest and a combined production capacity of 1.4 billion gallons per year.
-Valero also operates a 33-turbine wind farm near its McKee refinery in Sunray, Texas.
+Valero also is North America's largest renewable fuels producer, with its Diamond Green Diesel joint venture producing renewable diesel fuel from recycled animal fats, used cooking oil and inedible corn oil, and 14 ethanol plants in the U.S. Midwest with a combined production capacity of 1.73 billion gallons per year.

-Valero maintains a strong commitment to safety and stands as one of the most recognized refiners within the federal OSHA Voluntary Protection Program (VPP).
+Valero maintains a strong commitment to safety, and has the most refineries approved as federal OSHA Voluntary Protection Program (VPP) Star Sites, the agency's highest plant safety designation.
 The company demonstrates its commitment to excellence in occupational safety and process safety through an intensive, detailed Commitment to Excellence Management System.
 And it continues to be recognized among the world's top refining and marketing companies, and among the nation's best employers.

 In the community, Valero is proud of its legacy of support and positive outreach through an international network of Volunteer Councils.
-Valero Volunteers proudly dedicate more than 136,000 volunteer hours to community outreach annually.
+Valero Volunteers proudly dedicate approximately 150,000 volunteer hours to community outreach annually.
 Special missions on behalf of the United Way, the National Multiple Sclerosis Society, Wounded Warriors and countless children's charities are a source of pride and motivation for every Valero employee.
-Valero, its employees and its philanthropic organization – the Valero Energy Foundation – annually generate more than $40 million to support worthy charities or causes, through direct donations or fundraising, to improve the lives of those living in communities near Valero operations.
+Valero, its employees and its philanthropic organizations annually generate more than $64 million to support charities through direct or in-kind donations, fundraising, pledges and value of volunteer hours to improve the lives of those living in communities near Valero operations.

 Valero proudly carries its legacy of strength and stability in the refining industry and into each community touched by its operations.
 Through the years, the company has amassed a family of employees from virtually every corner of the energy business.
 Their expertise and dedication continue to make Valero a competitive partner in the global energy industry.